 Anyone with celiac or gluten intolerance is at risk for these infections which can be bacterial, parasitic, amoeba or yeast.
 I find a stool test to be the most accurate way to detect them but there are some labs I prefer over others due to their sensitivity and accuracy.

-Hope that helps for anyone curious.
+Hope this helps anyone curious.

 Dr Vikki Petersen